manoelpqueiroz/galactipy/README.md

 # tests/features/root_command.feature
 Feature: Command-line interface

-  Scenario: Invoke with version argument
+  Scenario: Check program version
-    When the program is called with the `--version` argument Then the program's version is displayed
-    And the program is terminated without errors
+    When the root program receives the `--version` option Then the terminal displays the program's version And the program exits without errors
 ```

 You would then use `pytest-bdd`